 - Insurance: Make sure that the car has insurance that will cover the damage that may be caused by any possible accidents.

 - Driver’s Age: In Greece, the minimum age to driver a car is 18 years old.
 Although, to be able to rent a car in Greece and Rental Center Crete, you should be at least over 21 years old and have a driver’s licence for at least 12 months.

 - Driver’s Gender: Some tourists can be picky regarding who will be their driver.
 The gender of the driver is one of the things that tourists consider, as many people believe that men are better drivers than women.

 - Car Type: There are different car types that are available to be rented.
 Each type caters to a different number of passengers and the amount of bags they can carry.

-- Documents: Other than having a driver’s licence, a credit card is a must to rent a car.
-A credit card with the tourist’s name is needed to provide the rental car company guarantee.
+- Documents: Other than having a driver’s licence, a credit card or a debit card is a must to rent a car.
+A credit card or a debit card with the tourist’s name is needed to provide the rental car company guarantee.

 How much does a car rental in Crete cost?

 Car rental costs depend on how many days that car will be rented, the number of passengers, and the type of car that will be rented.
 A rental for a week can cost around €250.
 Day trips and night trips in Crete will cost about €30 to €40.
 It can be used for a week with unlimited mileage and four-seaters.
 The rental cars are manual transmission, air-conditioned, and have four doors.
 The rented car should be returned to the company with the same amount of fuel as at the start of the trip to avoid charges.